microsoft/golazo/docs/why-golazo.md

 Interruptions and plan changes are inevitable.
 WSJF plus short tickets means new high‑value work can enter the flow within days—not semesters—without derailing existing commitments.

-### DRI Overload
+### On Call Engineer Overload

-Because quality is built in and workstreams are shared, the DRI role becomes lightweight triage, not perpetual firefighting.
+Because quality is built in and workstreams are shared, the on call engineer role becomes lightweight triage, not perpetual firefighting.
 Automation and documentation improvements compound.

 ### Review Latency